 If you’re looking for an Ivy League school with a unique take on the college experience, Brown may be a good fit.

 As a member of the prestigious Ivy League, Princeton provides a top-notch education with some of the most impressive faculty and facilities out there.
 If you can make it through the incredibly selective application process, the generous financial aid will help you earn a degree at a reasonable price.

-With Mos, you get access to the largest scholarship pool in the US and help from an advisor.
+With Mos, you get access to the largest scholarship pool in the US.
 We also make banking as a college student easy by giving you the ability to send and receive money instantly and access to more than 50,000 ATMs.

 Ready to get started?
 Head over to Mos’s website.